-The NI 43-101 Technical Report relating to the El Cobre property, titled "NI 43-101 Technical Report Mineral Resource Estimate on the El Cobre Copper-Gold-Silver Property Veracruz State, Mexico" is available under the Company's profile on SEDAR (www.sedar.com).
-The Technical Report was authored by Kris Raffle, P.Geo. of APEX Geoscience Ltd., and Sue Bird, M.Sc., P.Eng.
+The NI 43-101 Technical Report relating to the EI Cobre property, titled "NI 43-101 Technical Report Mineral Resource Estimate on the El Cobre Copper-Gold-Silver Property Veracruz State, Mexico" is available under the Company's profile on SEDAR (www.sedar.com).
+The Technical Report was authored by Kris Raffle, P.Geo. of APEX Geoscience Ltd., and Sue Bird, M.Sc., P.Eng. of Moose Mountain Technical Services both of whom act as independent consultants to the Company, and are Qualified Persons (QPs) as defined by National Instrument 43-101 ("NI 43-101").